-River Source offers a new set of resources for seeking, finding and securing work in water, wildlife, renewable energy and land management.
-In 2018 we’ve made strides with support from the John Liebendorfer Fund at the New Mexico Community Foundation, McCune Charitable Foundation, US Forest Service, and more.
-Check out the new website at www.GreenJobsnm.org which has listing of internships and jobs in water, land management, solar industry, and much more.
-We also have worked directly with students by organizing Green Job fairs, trainings in writing resumes and cover letters to secure a job, mock interviews, and coaching in workplace practices and ethics.
+River Source offers resources for seeking, finding and securing work in water, wildlife, renewable energy, land management and outdoor recreation.
+Check out the website at www.GreenJobsnm.org which has listing of internships and jobs in water, land management, solar industry, and much more.
+We also have work directly with students by organizing Green Job fairs, trainings in writing resumes and cover letters to secure a job, mock interviews, making elevator pitches, and coaching in workplace practices and ethics.

 In the summer of 2018, we employed three interns: Anthony Herrera, with the Cochiti Pueblo Natural Resources Internship, and Angelica Lovato and Dominic Torres, with the Forest Service Secure Rural Schools Project, working in Questa, New Mexico.
 These interns spent field days with River Source staff, assessing the health of their land and water using rugged field techniques and cutting-edge technology like drone imagery.
 Click on each of their names to read – in their own words – all about their summer experiences!